Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Top-variable inference system

 if the following conditions are satisfied. \begin{enumerate} \item[1.]
-No literal is selected in $D_1, \ldots, D_n$ and $B_1\sigma, \ldots, B_n\sigma$ are strictly $\succ$-maximal with respect to $D_1\sigma, \ldots, D_n\sigma$, respectively. \item[2a.]
-If $n = 1$, then i) either $\lnot A_1$ is selected, or nothing is selected in $\lnot A_1 \lor D$ and $\lnot A_1\sigma$ is $\succ$-maximal with respect to $D\sigma$, and ii) $\sigma = \mgu(A_1 \doteq B_1)$ or \item[2b.] if $\lnot A_1, \ldots, \lnot A_m$ are the \emph{top-variable literals} of $\lnot A_1 \lor \ldots \lor \lnot A_{m} \lor \ldots \lor \lnot A_n \lor D$, then $\sigma = \mgu(A_1 \doteq B_1, \ldots, A_m \doteq B_m)$ where $1 \leq m \leq n$. \item[3.]
-All premises are variable disjoint. \end{enumerate} \end{framed} \emph{Top variables}, \emph{top-variable literals} and \emph{top-variable subclauses} are only in effect with respect to an \textbf{S-Res} inference.
-The \textbf{T-Res} rule is a very specific application of the \textbf{P-Res} rule, built on the top of the \textbf{S-Res} rule.
+No literal is selected in $D_1, \ldots, D_n,D$ and $B_1\sigma, \ldots, B_n\sigma$ are strictly $\succ$-maximal with respect to $D_1\sigma, \ldots, D_n\sigma$, respectively. \item[2a.]
+If $n = 1$, then i) either $\lnot A_1$ is selected, or nothing is selected in $\lnot A_1 \lor D$ and $\lnot A_1\sigma$ is $\succ$-maximal with respect to $D\sigma$, and ii) $\sigma = \mgu(A_1 \doteq B_1)$ or \item[2b.] there must exist an mgu $\sigma^\prime$ such that $\sigma^\prime = \mgu(A_1 \doteq B_1, \ldots, A_n \doteq B_n)$, then $\lnot A_1, \ldots, \lnot A_m$ are the \emph{top-variable literals} of $\lnot A_1 \lor \ldots \lor \lnot A_{m} \lor \ldots \lor \lnot A_n \lor D$ and $\sigma = \mgu(A_1 \doteq B_1, \ldots, A_m \doteq B_m)$ where $1 \leq m \leq n$. \item[3.]
+All premises are variable disjoint. \end{enumerate} \end{mdframed} \emph{Top variables}, \emph{top-variable literals} and \emph{top-variable subclauses} are only in effect with respect to an \textbf{S-Res} inference, since the \textbf{T-Res} rule is a very specific application of the \textbf{P-Res} rule, built on the top of the \textbf{S-Res} rule.
 Suppose \textbf{I} is an \textbf{S-Res} inference with $C_1, \ldots, C_n$ the side premises and $C$ the main premise.
-As shown in the previous section, the \textbf{P-Res} rule allows one to perform an inference on $C$ and \emph{any} subset of $C_1, \ldots, C_n$.
+As shown in the previous section, the \textbf{P-Res} rule allows one to perform an inference on $C$ and \emph{any} sub-multiset of $C_1, \ldots, C_n$.
 Suppose \textbf{I}$^\prime$ is a \textbf{P-Res} inference based on \textbf{I}.
-Then, in the computation of~\textbf{I}$^\prime$, the \textbf{T-Res} rule further specifies the subset $N$ of $C_1, \ldots, C_n$ to be the \textbf{P-Res} side premises that are determined by the top-variable technique.
-Let~\textbf{I}$^{\prime\prime}$ be a \textbf{T-Res} inference based on \textbf{I}$^{\prime}$ in which $C$ is the main premise and the side premises are all clauses in $N$.
-To ensure that the clauses in $N$ act the \textbf{P-Res} side premises in~\textbf{I}$^{\prime\prime}$, we use the complementary literals of the eligible literals of $N$ to restrict the inference and these literals are the \emph{top-variable literals} in the main premise.
+Then, in the computation of~\textbf{I}$^\prime$, the \textbf{T-Res} rule further specifies the sub-multiset $N$ of $C_1, \ldots, C_n$ by the top-variable technique.
+Let~\textbf{I}$^{\prime\prime}$ be a \textbf{T-Res} inference based on \textbf{I}$^{\prime}$ in which $C$ is the main premise and the side premises are clauses in $N$.
+To ensure that the clauses in $N$ are the \textbf{P-Res} side premises in~\textbf{I}$^{\prime\prime}$, we use the complementary literals of the eligible literals of $N$ to restrict the inference and name these literals the \emph{top-variable literals}.
 Therefore, although the \textbf{T-Res} rule identifies the top-variable literals as per \textbf{S-Res} inference, the top-variable literals are not determined by a dynamic selection function, but by the presence of \textbf{S-Res} side premises.
 This top-variable technique provides the basis for our decision procedures discussed later.
-Since an \textbf{T-Res} inference is based on the existence of an \textbf{S-Res} inference, the mgu for the \textbf{T-Res} inference is ensured to exist, hence the top-variable literals in \textbf{T-Res} inferences can always be identified.
-To distinguish the mgus of the the \textbf{T-Res} and the \textbf{S-Res} rules, we use $\sigma$ and $\sigma^\prime$ to denote them, respectively.
+Since a \textbf{T-Res} inference is based on the existence of an \textbf{S-Res} inference, the mgu for the \textbf{T-Res} inference is ensured to exist, hence the top-variable literals in \textbf{T-Res} inferences can always be identified.
+To distinguish the mgus of the \textbf{T-Res} and the \textbf{S-Res} rules, we use $\sigma$ and $\sigma^\prime$ to denote them, respectively.